 Mid Cornwall · TR4

 We prepare and submit planning applications to Cornwall Council and, where relevant, the Isles of Scilly authority — handling drawings, statements, validation queries and officer negotiation from start to determination.
-In Shortlanesend, that work is shaped by the place itself — Shortlanesend is a small village just north-west of Truro on the B3284, in Kenwyn parish, with a primary school, post office and a steady stream of infill applications, with a building stock that leans toward traditional cottages and 1960s and 1970s bungalows.
+On a Shortlanesend site, the brief always meets the place — Shortlanesend is a small village just north-west of Truro on the B3284, in Kenwyn parish, with a primary school, post office and a steady stream of infill applications, with a building stock that leans toward traditional cottages and barn conversions.

 • Rural / open-countryside policy area